 You know exactly one of these messages is true.
 What should you do?
 Which chest should you open?

 Suppose S1 is false, so S2 is true.
-The negation of S1 is that C1 is
+The negation of S1 (which is true if

-So we know S2 is true and S1 is false.
-Then C2 is not filled with treasure and C1 does not have scorpions.
+So we know S1 is true and S2 is false.
+The falsity of S2 means that C2 is not filled with treasure and C1 does not have scorpions.
 And also C1 is not empty.
 Let's open C1!
 (But carefully; it might be filled with spiders.
 Or half full of scorpions.)Other proofs by contradiction:

 A few words about Atomic statements: no variables.

-A->B: if A then B, or A implies B. But with atomic statements, there is really no cause-and-effect.
+A->B: if A then B, or A implies B. But with atomic statements, there is seldom any cause-and-effect.

 Converse: B->A not automatically true, though sometimes an interesting question